wp-plugins/wpbugtracktor/readme.txt

 Or, if you want to install manually:

-1. Download the wp-bug-tracktor.zip file
+1. Download the wpbugtracktor.zip file
 1. Extract the zip file to your hard drive, using 7-zip or your archiver of choice.
-1. Upload the `/wp-bug-tracktor/` directory to the `/wp-content/plugins/` directory
+1. Upload the `/wpbugtracktor/` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a new page, call it something like "Bug Tracker"
 1. Visit the wpBugTracktor admin page and select a "mainpage" for wpBugTracktor to use, like the "Bug Tracker" page we told you to create in the last step